bjones1/RunestoneComponents/runestone/fitb/test/_sources/index.rst

     :dyn_imports: BTM
     :static_seed: 0

     Can we include a randomly generated graph?
+This also tests dynamic imports and the use of a static seed.

     .. raw:: html